lantelyes/uploadr/README.md

 ## Uploadr

-This is a completed code challenge for Atrium LTS engineering.
+Uploadr is a simple file storage server. it is a completed code challenge for Atrium LTS engineering.

 ## General Notes:
 This has only been tested on Mac OSX 10.12 and python 2.7